 The Bible versus Buddhism Gen 1: 1 CLICK TITLE FOR AUDIO

+This broadcast is is a comparison of the Bible versus Buddhism.
 Some Christians are receiving some benefits in dealing with stress through meditation.
-Yet, the meditation they are practicing is not the meditation found in the Bible, but rather, the meditation practiced in Buddhism.
+Yet, the meditation they are practicing is not the meditation you find in the Bible, but rather, the meditation practiced in Buddhism.
 There is quite a bit more to Buddhism than the benefits of meditation, of course.

 Clearly, Buddhists and Bible-believing Christians see things very differently.
 Some areas of the greatest difference are our beliefs about creation, atonement, grace and end-times.